deveshruttala/disease-classifier-symptoms-prediction/README.md

 #### Conclusion and credits

 In conclusion, the implementation of disease prediction using diverse machine learning models, including SVM, KNN, Naive Bayes, Decision Tree, Logistic Regression, and more, exhibits promising results.
-These models contribute to enhanced healthcare decision-making.And I would like to extend my  for this report go to the dedicated efforts of the research member and who guided me in making this project
+These models contribute to enhanced healthcare decision-making.And I would like to extend my gratitude for this report go to the dedicated efforts of the research member and who guided me in making this project